thekangster/wordle-solver/midterm/MIDTERM.md

 YOUR ANSWER HERE

+The first line creates an array (f) of floats.
+The second line creates a float pointer to the address of a variable p.
+The third line sets the pointer variable to f.
+The fourth line increments the p. p is then set to the float array, so if we increment p, it will give us a memory address of the array plus 1 times the number of bits in a float (8).
+Therefore, the value of p + 5 would be 0xC0FF73.

 ## problem 6 (short answer)
 In math, how many real numbers are there?
 Comparatively, in a computer, how many floating point numbers (C type `float`) are there?
 How could you find out how many floating point numbers there are, for sure?

 YOUR ANSWER HERE

+In math, there are infinitely many real numbers.
+In a computer, in double precision, 64 bits are used to represent floating-point numbers.
+It uses 11 bits for the exponent and 52 bits for the mantissa (the part of a floating-point number that represents the significant digits of that number, which is multiplied by the base raised to the exponent to give the actual value of the number).
+Therefore, we can find out how many floating point numbers there are by calculating how many numbers there are in the range of numbers for floating-point numbers.
+So we add up the number of numbers in the range 2^(-1022) to 2^(1023).